RandomcodeDev/FalseKing/DESIGN.md

 region will be to learn how to effectively use the power gained and then defeat its boss.
 Once the player has become the False King, they will unlock some sort of new game plus mode which introduces altered mechanics.

+## Level design

+The level design will be similar to that of Hyper Light Drifter.
+There will be open areas with the occasional structure in them, indoor somewhat cramped dungeon areas with traps, and areas with puzzles, and some large structures/places that combine the various elements.
+There will also potentially be areas that have enemies, which close when the player enters them until the enemies are defeated.
+Boss rooms will be similar, additionally featuring traps.

 ## Graphics